HyperAgents/hmas/domains/manufacturing-environments/discover-signifiers/README.md

 ## Recommendation
 - The resource profile of an artifact can expose signifiers which reveal information about behavior possibilities offered by the artifact.
+- Agent can discover and interpret exposed signifiers to receive information about:
+   1. how to exploit behavior possibilities;
+   2. under which circumstances to exploit behavior possibilities.